konradhalas/residuum/README.md

 ## What's next

-I achieved the main goal of this project - I took part in robots contest, but I placed... almost last.
+I achieved the main goal of this project - I took part in robots contest, but...
+I placed almost last.
 Only two LEGO-based robots were slower then me.
 My best time was `13.046` and fastest robot finished the same track in `6.683`.
 It means that I can't upgrade Residuum, I have to build something from scratch, but this time with other requirements.
+I will focus on robot weight and speed.

 ## Robocomp 2016

-One of my fastest ride from Robocomp 2016 in Kraków:
+One of my fastest ride from *Robocomp 2016* in Kraków:

 [![Residuum during Robocomp 2016](https://img.youtube.com/vi/713GhhHsxbs/0.jpg)](https://www.youtube.com/watch?v=713GhhHsxbs)